aam-git/docker-sveltekit/README.md

 [SvelteKit][1] The Fastest Way to Build Svelte Apps.

-Available tags you can use: latest (default) or dev
+Available tags you can use:

+- latest (skeleton template) DEFAULT
+- production-tailwind (skeleton template with tailwind 2)
+- production-demo (demo template)
+- dev (skeleton template)
+- dev-demo (demo template)

-Tag dev runs in live reload mode so you can make changes to the file and they update on the website without need to restart
+dev tags run in live reload mode so you can make changes to the file and they update on the website without need to restart

 ## docker-compose.yml